Transit 3B

+History

 The launch of Transit 3B was conducted at 03:45 UTC on 22 February 1961, using a Thor DM-21 Ablestar rocket flying from Launch Complex 17B at the Cape Canaveral Air Force Station.
 The LOFTI-1 satellite was launched aboard the same rocket.
 The rocket and upper stage used had the serial numbers Thor 313 and Ablestar 007 respectively.
 The launch resulted in a partial failure, with the spacecraft being placed in a more eccentric orbit than planned, and failing to separate from the upper stage.

 Transit 3B was a 113 kg spacecraft, which was powered by 6,600 solar cells charging a nickel-cadmium battery.
 It ended up in a low Earth orbit with a perigee of 167 km, an apogee of 1002 km, and 28.3 degrees of inclination.
 It had an orbital period of 96.4 minutes.
 Due to the low perigee of its orbit, Transit 3B decayed quickly, and reentered the atmosphere on 30 March 1961, less than 37 days after launch.
 Despite being in the wrong orbit and operating for less time than had been planned, some useful data was returned from the mission.

 The systems demonstrated by Transit 3B included a digital clock to control timing signals, uploading programs into the onboard computer's memory whilst in orbit, data retention and FM encoding, and the use of phase modulation for data transmission without affecting the satellite's Doppler signal.
 The satellite's computer had a memory capacity of 48 bytes.